angular/angularfire/docs/Auth-with-Ionic2.md

 ```

 This should run the app on your mobile phone.
-Now click on the Facebook button and you'll notice the button doesn't work anymore.
+Now click on the Facebook or Google button and you'll notice the button doesn't work anymore.
 This is because the code written so far is good for running our application in browsers, but when running the application on mobile phones, we need to have access to ***Native Mobile API's***, which are provided by _Corodova Plugins_.

 **We can access these corodva plugins, using Ionic Native, which are nothing but wrappers for cordova plugins.**

 List of all Ionic Native API's for corodova plugins can be found [here](http://ionicframework.com/docs/v2/native/).

+***Native Facebook Login***
 Let's look at configuring and installing facebook plugin [here](http://ionicframework.com/docs/v2/native/facebook/).
 _Ensure you follow the steps correctly to configure your app._